alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-11-watch-files-on-macos.md

     ```

 1. Clean up the event stream when we're done.
-    In a simple script like mine that might not be necessary -- the system might clean up an event stream if it's not used for a while -- but it's good hygiene to ensure my Mac doesn't get start tracking dozens of redundant event streams.
+    In a simple script like mine that might not be necessary -- the system probably cleans up an event stream if it's not used for a while -- but it's good hygiene and ensures my Mac doesn't start tracking dozens of redundant event streams.

-    First, a function to call the `FSEventStream` methods that stop, invalidate, and release references to the stream:
+    First, here's a function to call the `FSEventStream` methods that stop, invalidate, and release references to the stream:

     ```swift {"names":{"1":"cleanupEventStream","2":"eventStream"}}
     /// Stop a file system events stream, invalidate it, and release our